wcm-io-devops/ansible-oracle-java/README.md

 ## Summary

+⚠️ This is project is unmaintained, because now there are many great alternatives to Oracles JDK.
+Also Oracle made it really hard to download its JDK.

 Role name in Ansible Galaxy: **[srsp.oracle-java](https://galaxy.ansible.com/srsp/oracle-java/)**

 This Ansible role has the following features related to the Oracle JDK: